-No other guests appeared while we demolished the orange juice, yoghurt, apple puree, croissants, baguette, butter, soft cheese and jam, washed down by much-refilled cups of coffee.
+No other guests appeared in the whole time that we took to demolish the orange juice, yoghurt, apple puree, croissants, a baguette, butter, soft cheese and jam, washed down by much-refilled cups of coffee.

 We passed two sad memorials to resistance fighters killed by the retreating Germans in 1944, still lovingly tended, with fresh flowers at their base.

 Then we left the D55 and climbed strenuously in zig-zags as the valley opened out behind us.

 At the edge of the hamlet of Plagne we turned away on the D49, which was mercifully flat, and after a kilometre we came to a strange place, called the Dinoplagne.

 It was a wide, bare, sloping sheet of rock, and the sign said that there was a line of deep dinosaur footprints in the rock, the trace of a huge mastodon that had walked along what had been a tropical beach 145 million years ago.

 The footprints were covered by tarpaulins because they were still being investigated, so we did not actually see them, but we felt awestruck simply to be near them.

 Beyond the sheet of rock it was not at all clear where the path went, as there were two or three likely tracks.
 We chose one at random and it worked (they may have all joined up in the end).